 It’s cheap and easy to get from the airport to the city ready to kick off your Kuala Lumpur itinerary.
 There are a couple of options for doing so, as broken down below.

-Taking a cab is a pretty affordable and convenient way to get from the airport into Kuala Lumpur city.
+Taking a cab is a pretty affordable and convenient way to get from the airport to Kuala Lumpur city.
 Cabs that depart from KL airport operate at a fixed rate.

 From there, you will need to take a metro or a monorail onwards to your hotel.
 A one-way ticket on the KLIA express costs 55 ringgit (approximately $12) and a return is 80 ringgit.

 The cheapest way to get into the city is to take the bus.
 Again, they only go as far as KL Sentral so you will need to make a connection to another train or monorail.

-The bus costs 10 ringgit ($2.50) per way, per person and departs every half an hour or so for KL Sentral.
-Bus tickets cab be purchased from Counter 3 of the KLIA Transportation Hub on the ground floor of the main terminal.
+The bus costs 10 ringgit ($2.50) per way, per person, and departs every half an hour or so for KL Sentral.
+Bus tickets can be purchased from Counter 3 of the KLIA Transportation Hub on the ground floor of the main terminal.

 Is Kuala Lumpur Safe?

 From a safety perspective, Kuala Lumpur seems to have a bad rep. If you read everything that google barfs up when you search “Is Kuala Lumpur safe?” you might make yourself anxious about your Malay adventure.
-I

-Don’t walk alone at night, don’t show off valuable jewelry/electronics and be mindful of your personal belongings in crowded areas.
-The Chow Kit area in particular has a bad reputation.
+Don’t walk alone at night, don’t show off valuable jewelry/electronics, and be mindful of your personal belongings in crowded areas.
+The Chow Kit area in particular has a bad reputation as this is essentially the citys red light district.
 Try not to be out here after dark.